mui/toolpad/docs/data/toolpad/studio/concepts/deployment.md

 # Deployment

-<p class="description">Deploying a Toolpad app is like deploying any other React/Node application.</p>
+<p class="description">Deploying a Toolpad Studio app is like deploying any other React/Node application.</p>

 ## Pre-requisites